amfrye777/MSDS6306_Week6CaseStudy/Paper/Afrye_Week6CaseStudy.md

       }
     }

-Lets review the first 10 and last 100 records of this file:
+Lets review the first 10 and records 232 - 252 of this file:

     formattable(head(ProductsRaw,10))